VCGI/standards-and-guidelines-dev/parcels/Act68-2024-Parcels-VCGI.md

 As of December 10, 2024:

-- There are currently 3,121 land surveys published to the library, representing 215 towns.
-About 55% of land surveys were submitted in accordance with the amendment (dated on or after January 1, 2020).
+- There are 3,121 land surveys published to the library, representing 215 towns.
+About 55% of land surveys were submitted in accordance with the amendment (dated on or after January 1, 2020)

-- There are 41 towns with no land surveys published in the library (215 out of 256 total Vermont municipalities).
+- There are 41 towns with no land surveys published in the library (215 out of 256 total Vermont municipalities)

-- Out of the 215 towns, 143 towns have 10 or fewer land surveys published.
-Only 2 towns have more than 100 land surveys published.
+- Of the 215 towns, 143 towns have 10 or fewer land surveys published.
+Only two towns have more than 100 land surveys published

-Mapping vendors typically receive the land surveys they need to complete a parcel data update directly from the town.
+Mapping vendors typically receive the land surveys needed to complete a parcel data update directly from the town.
 Mapping vendors have confirmed that the library does not reflect the total number of land surveys they receive.

 ![SurveyLibraryStatus_Dec7_2024](https://github.com/user-attachments/assets/6f3e03ae-add5-4135-b70c-61bb4db4a356)
 **Figure 18: Statistics from the Vermont Land Survey Library.** *Land surveyors are responsible for submitted new surveys to the Land Survey Library.
 Information about surveys including type, submittal date, survey year, town, and surveyor are tracked.
 These data can help assess patterns and completeness when compared to property transfers and new Grand List records, as well as between geographical areas.*